YOUTH: EDUCATION, ADVOCACY & RESTORATIVE SERVICES

 Don't see programming on what you're interested in?
 Just ask!
 These workshops can be tailored to meet the needs of the community and we can create content based on what you need.
 To schedule a training, please contact Chelsea Schmitz at firstname.lastname@example.org or call 612-677-2126.

 We provide free legal representation for youth facing delinquency, extended jurisdiction juvenile (EJJ) and adult certification cases.
-Unlike many other legal services, our representation is strengths-based, client-centered, community oriented, and we utilize a positive youth development approach.
+Our representation is strengths-based, client-centered, community oriented, and we utilize a positive youth development approach.
+We are deeply committed to ensuring that our clients get the highest quality legal representation.
 For more information on applying for attorney representation, please see our Need An Attorney? page.

-One of our focuses in Y:EARS is community driven policy advocacy, which is aimed at sustainable systems change.
-We are involved in several policy initiatives including the following.
+Community driven policy advocacy, aimed at sustainable systems change, is a critical focus of our work.
+We lead and are involved in several policy initiatives including the following:

 MN YOUTH JUSTICE COALITION